Moira & Darren

 He’d waited too long.
 Even one more night was torture.

-He opened the red jeweller’s box nestled beside the lace and took out the sparkling diamond ring inside.
+Opening the red jeweller’s box nestled beside the lace, he took out the sparkling diamond ring inside.
 He should have put this ring on her finger long ago.
 He’d written his restless words of desire on a note beside it, but this diamond would speak louder than any scribbled words ever could.
 And when she wore this ring, she would know she belonged to him.

 But this damn train…